SteveMacenski/slam_toolbox/paper.md

 This package, `slam_toolbox` is open-source under an LGPLv2.1 at https://github.com/SteveMacenski/slam_toolbox.git and is available in every current ROS distribution.
 It was also selected as the new default SLAM vendor in ROS 2, the second generation of robot operating systems, replacing GMapping.
 SLAM Toolbox was integrated into the new ROS 2 Navigation2 project, providing real-time positioning in dynamic environments for autonomous navigation.
 [CITATION NEEDED NAV2]
-It has been shown to map spaces as large as 24,000 m^2, or 250,000 ft^2, in real-time by non-expert technicians.
+It has been shown to map spaces as large as 24,000 $m^{2}$, or 250,000 $ft^{2}$, in real-time by non-expert technicians.

 # Related Work

-[CITATION NEEDED gmapping, karto, cartographer, hector]
+[CITATION NEEDED gmapping, karto, cartographer, hector] Notes from ROSCon talk:
+  Gmapping (2007): PF based mapping method, emperically hard to map any space larger than 10-20k sqft
+  Karto: graph based, basis for several company's internal developments, good starting point but missing a bunch and needs speed ups
+  Cartographer: graph based, with localization mode and serialization with 3D support.
+However abandoned by google without a maintainer in the last year+.
+In my experience, does not create useable maps without extremely expertly tuned odometry on robot platforms, making it not super helpful for most users
+  Hector: no loop closure, more high-quality lidar odometry

 # Features
 sync/async
 large maps
-utilities toolbox
-localization
-pose graph manipulation
-plugin optimizaters
-speed ups
-ceres
-online/offline
-continous session mapping
-prototype lifelong + distributed
+utilities toolbox: kinematic map merging, pose-graph manipulation, rotate maps, continue sessions localization embracing change: elastic pose-graph deformation.
+Fixed buffer of new scans, add new nodes/constraints, once expires free and remove from graph, reverts to original plugin optimizaters speed ups ceres online/offline continous session mapping, complete data reconstruction and use, no artifacts. load last session raw, able to manipulate then or continue mapping and loop close between old data. the raw data is key for all the modes and tools no other slam provides. prototype lifelong + distributed
+>>100k qft
+easy, nonexpert

 # Configuration